 Diversity, Equity, Inclusion Advocacy Workshops

-Throughout the calendar year, the Office of Equity and Inclusion offers educational workshops for students, faculty, and staff addressing diversity, equity, inclusion, and belonging.
-The OEI team is available to provide workshops ranging from bullying, inclusive language, coalition building to safe space for lgbtqia+ communities.
-We also provide access to online J.E.D.I. modules via LinkedIn Learning.
-Questions about online modules can be emailed directly oei@lynchburg.edu.
+Throughout the calendar year, we offer educational workshops for students, and employees addressing diversity, equity, inclusion, and belonging.
+Inclusive excellence is available to provide workshops ranging from bullying, inclusive language, and coalition building to safe spaces for LGBTQIA+ communities.
+We also provide access to online modules via LinkedIn Learning.
+Questions about online modules can be emailed directly to inclusive_excellence@lynchburg.edu.

-Complete your diversity education request(s) via the Request Workshop button below at least two weeks prior to the needed workshop.
+Complete your diversity education request(s) via the Request Workshop button below at least two weeks before the needed workshop.

 Grant Opportunities

-We are pleased to announce our annual Diversity and Inclusion Innovation Grant (DIIG) Program.
+Through the advancement of inclusive excellence, we are pleased to announce the annual Diversity and Inclusion Innovation Grant (DIIG) Program.

 Grants